quanted/hms_kube/README.md

 ```commandline
 kubectl config use-context docker-desktop
 ```
-Now any kubectl will use the docker-desktop context, the kubernetes resources for vb can now be applied.
+Now any kubectl will use the docker-desktop context, the kubernetes resources for hms can now be applied.
 The order to apply the resources should be: ConfigMap, PersistentVolumes, PersistentVolumeClaims, Services, StatefulSet, Deployments, HPAs.

 Or to apply all the kubernetes manifests for the application at once, run the following from the root of the repo: